ginywiny/COEN424_Project/README.md

 ```

 Remember to start the EC2 instance.
 It contains the EFS with an Access Point which the Lambda points to to resolve runtime dependencies.
+Once installed, EC2 may be shut down, as EFS will be configured.